Smurfs: Multi-Agent System using Context-Efficient DFSDT for Tool Planning: Ablation Study

+\paragraph{Settings and Metrics} Following the settings in ~\cite{qiao2024autoact}, we use open-source Llama-2 models~\cite{touvron2023llama} and Mistral-7B~\cite{jiang2023mistral} as the backbones of each agent to evaluate the performance of Smurfs.
+The evaluation metrics is $\texttt{reward} \in [0,1]$, defined as the F1 score grading between the prediction and ground-truth answer.
+For more details about the experiment, see Appendix~\ref{appendix: experiment settings}.

+\paragraph{Results} Smurfs, as an untrained MAS system, not only comprehensively outperforms untrained agents but also achieves and even surpasses the accuracy of trained agents across most backbone models.
+This sufficiently demonstrates that the mechanism of smurfs ensures strong generalization capabilities while maintaining high effectiveness.

+Observations indicate that the performance of LLama-2-13b-chat on smurfs-related tasks is suboptimal, likely due to its limited capabilities in tool arguments generation.
+Specifically, the primary issue identified is that, when the Executor agent successfully selects relevant tool, it tends to produce hallucination arguments that can't be used by the tools.
+This indicates that LLama-2-13b-chat may need further training for usage of tools.
+The experiment results may substantiate this viewpoint, demonstrating that the untrained methods of llama-2-13b-chat generally exhibit significantly lower accuracy compared to the trained methods.
+To provide further insight into the model's performance in the tool planning process, we manually categorized the types of errors made by Smurfs on the hotpotQA hard dataset in appendix~\ref{appendix: Error}.

-\subsection{Ablation Study}
+\section{Ablation Study}

-\subsubsection{Importance of each component in MAS}
+\subsection{Importance of each component in MAS}

 We performed an ablation study to investigate the impact of each agent in our framework.
 We removed each agent individually, except for the indispensable Executor Agent, and compared the results to the complete framework.
-Table~\ref{tab:ablation study} shows that the Planning Agent is the most crucial component, followed by the Answer Agent and the Verifier Agent. \textbf{(1) Verifier Agent Removal: } Without verification, the framework uses a general depth-first search, leading to increased computational demand and more tool invocations. \textbf{(2) Answer Agent Removal: } Removing this agent means the Executor Agent's answer won't be summarized, risking the 'lost-in-the-middle' problem due to lengthy tool responses. \textbf{(3) Planning Agent Removal: } Without this agent, the global path searching strategy is affected.
-Models with Smurfs may show reduced performance without preliminary planning, as seen in current frameworks like ReACT and DFSDT.